TGIF Program Overview

-Installation of Bottle Refill Stations (2011) installed bottle refill stations in Evans, Stanley, Boalt, University, and Barrows Halls in 2011.
+In 2011, Installation of Bottle Refill Stations installed bottle refill stations in Evans, Stanley, Boalt, University, and Barrows Hall.

-Installation of Bottle Refill Stations and Fountain Retrofits funded the installation of three bottle refill stations and sixteen bottle refill retrofits in 2012.
+In 2012, Installation of Bottle Refill Stations and Fountain Retrofits funded the installation of three bottle refill stations and sixteen bottle refill retrofits.
 Bottle Refill Stations were installed in Wheeler, Kroeber, and Sproul Halls.
 Bottle refill retrofits were completed in VLSB (2), LSA (2), Evans Hall 2nd floor, Wheeler Hall 2nd floor, Cory Hall, Doe Library Annex, GPB, Latimer, LeConte (2), Pimentel, and Tan.

 As of May 2012, Water-Metering and Conservation installed or upgraded 67 water meters in over 21 campus buildings.